grigoros/DeadArtistsWASM/README.md

 ------------------------------------------------------------------------------------------------------------------

 (2) For clarity, the Product model code and ServiceResponse value object code are shown below.
 The ServiceResponse class encapsulate all objects as results that are given to the client.
-One such encapsulated object the client receives is the object of type Product. <br/>
+One such encapsulated object the client receives is the object of type Product.
+Note that some of the products will have the property "Featured" set to "true."
+The featured products are the products we are interested in for the purpose of this walkthrough. <br/>

 **ServiceResponse (example code found at DeadArtistsWASM\DeadArtistsWASM\Shared\ServiceResponse.cs):**